aidantze/projects.github.io/README.md

 <img width="1275" height="770" alt="Screenshot 2025-08-12 at 14 14 12" src="https://github.com/user-attachments/assets/67d3624a-9b2c-4057-a558-770f7fd9b89b" />

 *img: screenshot of frontend Dashboard page showcasing all the data visualisastions*

+## comp6771 - Advanced C++

+This course taught advanced c++ practices like operator overloading, iterators, dynamic polymorphism, memory management, templates and metaprogramming.

+### ass3

+An assignment to implement a directed graph templated class from scratch.
+This class allows for the construction and management of graphs, graph nodes and edges, and edges can be weighted or unweighted whilst inheriting virtual methods from its parent class.
+The graph also includes a graph iterator class to iterate over the edges in the graph, in the order in which edges are added (rather than using Dijkstra's algorithm or other graph traversal method).
+A lot of unit tests were also expected to be written to test the behaviour of this class.

+This assignment focuses on the use of smart pointers, dynamic polymorphism and templates to save on memory, for dynamic, generic programming.

+### ass2

+An assignment to implement a filtered string view class from scratch.
+This class allows for the construction and management of a string view that also stores a predicate for filtering the inner string.
+The view also includes an iterator class to iterate over the characters in the filtered string.
+A lot of unit tests were also expected to be written to test the behaviour of this class.

+This assignment focuses on the use of exception handling, operator overloading and iterator management for static yet robust programming.

 ## seng3011 - Software DevOps Workshop